Created by Janet Evanovich

-Rather than move in with her parents (and Grandma), she goes to work for her cousin Vinnie, the bail bondsman.
-And let's get it straight -- Stephanie isn't exactly the toughest thing on earth, or even New Jersey.
+Rather than move in with her parents (and trigger-happy, thrill-seeking Gramma Mazur), she goes to work for her cousin Vinnie, the bail bondsman.
+But let's get it straight -- Stephanie isn't exactly the toughest thing on earth, or even New Jersey.
 As she puts it, "I don't look at all like George Foreman.
 I'm more like Wonder Woman with a B-cup."

 And somehow, Morelli always seems to be involved in Stephanie's cases.
 He may be all wrong for her, but what's a girl to do?
 As she puts it, she hasn't had "a good social orgasm since Reagan was in the White House."

-By the way, at one point, rumors (or perhaps just wishful thinking) abounded about a possible movie adaptation of One For the Money, starring Sandra Bullock as our gal Steph, while Estelle Getty (from TV's The Golden Girls) seemed to be the people's choice to play Grandma.
+At one point, rumors (or perhaps just wishful thinking) abounded about a possible movie adaptation of One For the Money, starring Sandra Bullock as our gal Steph, while Estelle Getty (from TV's The Golden Girls) seemed to be the people's choice to play Grandma.
 It never came to pass.

 But the books just keep on selling, and in 2011, One for the Money, a big Hollywood feature film based on the first novel, produced by and starring Katherine Heigl as Stephanie, was released.
-It also stars John Leguizamo, Daniel Sunjata and Debbie Reynolds as Grandma Mazur.
+It also starred John Leguizamo, Daniel Sunjata and Debbie Reynolds as Grandma Mazur.

 "BETWEEN THE NUMBERS" NOVELLAS*